burtonwilliamt/bababooey/README.md

 - [ ] Waveform is mono
 - [ ] Waveform has time lines
 - [ ] Waveform has overview and zoomed-in
-- [ ] Auto re-draw the soundboard once a new sound is added
 - [ ] import the sound effect history from old logs
 - [ ] logging for commands
 - [ ] Progress when downloading large audio file